taikedz-mt/babelfish/README.md

 # Babelfish

-Add translation commands to Minetest
+> Add translation commands to Minetest
+>

-Provided under the GNU Lesser General Public License v3.0
+> Provided under the GNU Lesser General Public License v3.0

+Allows Minetest players to communicate across language barriers.

+Especially useful for moderators who need to talk to players who communicate in other languages, but also to players who wish to team up with players foreign to them.

 ### Chat intercepts